ACADEMIC INFORMATION

 OT 106 United Kingdom: 1st & 2nd Samuel with 1st Chronicles – A topical/textual study of Israel’s transition to a kingdom with a detailed study of the kingships of Saul, David and Solomon as recorded from 1 Samuel 1:1 to 1 Kings 11:43 and including a study of 1 Chronicles 1:1 to 2 Chronicles 9:31.

-OT 210 Ezra-Esther – Chronologically, these books belong near the end of the Old Testament.
-This class will explore some aspects of captivity among the Medes/Persians, the return of the children of Israel and events going on in the secular world that impacted Israel.
+OT 211 Ezra-Esther – Chronologically, these books belong near the end of the Old Testament.
+This class will explore some aspects of captivity among the Medes/Persians, the return of Israelites to their homeland and events going on in the secular world that impacted Israel.
+The Intertestamental period will be studied in its relationship to Jewish history and to the advent of Christ.

-OT 212 Ezekiel/Daniel – This will be a textual study of Ezekiel’s and Daniel’s life, prophecies and visions and their relationship and application to pre-Christian Jewish history during and after Babylonian captivity and in application to the book of Revelation.
+OT 214 Ezekiel – This will be a textual study of Ezekiel’s prophecies and visions and their relationship and application to pre-Christian Jewish history during and after Babylonian captivity.
+Because of Ezekiel’s historical setting, time will be given to the importance of Persian and Babylonian history and influence but there will also be a discussion of Ezekiel’s words to the book of Revelation.

 New Testament